 New Delhi, May 28 (IANS) The Supreme Court Tuesday dismissed a plea by dentist couple Rajesh and Nupur Talwar seeking a direction to the CBI to examine those dropped from the investigating agency’s list of prosecution witnesses.

-The names of 14 witnesses were dropped before their statements could be recorded by a Central Bureau of Investigation (CBI) special court in Ghaziabad which is holding the trial in the Aarushi Talwar-Hemraj double murder case.
+The names of 14 witnesses were dropped before their statements could be recorded by a special Central Bureau of Investigation court holding trial in the Aarushi Talwar-Hemraj double murder case.

 While declining to entertain the plea by the Talwars, the apex court bench of Justice B.S.
 Chauhan and Justice Dipak Misra said: “We cannot compel the CBI or the prosecuting agency to examine certain witnesses.
 It is absolutely their prerogative.”

-As Rajiv Nanda, counsel for the Talwars, pressed for the plea to be admitted, the court said: “When your turn comes (before the trial court), you can call them as defence witnesses.
+As Rajiv Nanda, counsel for the Talwars, pressed for the plea to be admitted, the court said: “When your turn comes, you can call them as defence witnesses.
 There is no law that prohibits you from doing that.
 There is no need to hurry.”

 Aarushi, 14, was found brutally murdered in the Talwars’ Noida residence May 16, 2008.
-The body of the Talwars’ domestic help Hemraj, who was first suspected to be the girl’s killer, was found the next day on the terrace of the house.
+The body of Hemraj, who was first suspected to be the girl’s killer, was found the next day on the terrace of the house.